swyatt7/mmtapi/README.md

 #you can look into the future to see what instruments will be available:
 future_instruments = api.get_instruments(date=datetime.datetime.now()+timedelta(months=1))

-#you can look through the entire published schedule to see when a certain instrument will be on the telescope (Binospec = 16)
+#you can look through the entire published schedule to see when a certain instrument will be on the telescope (Binospec = 16, MMIRS = 15)
 my_instrument = api.get_instruments(instrumentid=16)
 ```